Frequently Asked Questions

 I offer online sessions via Zoom or in person in a treatment space in Nunhead (SE15 London).
 Sessions last one hour.

 Please note that I am under ongoing supervision by accredited supervisors as a psychotherapist in training.
 All your personal information is kept secure and confidential.
 My current rate is £70 per weekly session and I offer a certain number of concessionary rates, do get in touch if you require one.
 I kindly request payment 24 hr before each session is scheduled.

 3. How long does psychosynthesis counselling / psychotherapy last?

 There are no set timeframes for counselling / psychotherapy.
 Each therapeutic relationship is unique.
-To ensure integrity and stable results, I work mainly with clients seeking long-term work, meaning one year or longer.
+To ensure integrity and stable results, I work mainly with clients seeking long-term work (6 months minimum).
 The contract is open-ended.
 Along the way, I offer regular reviews where we reflect on your progress and establish future courses of action.
-When you're ready to end counselling / psychotherapy, I require at least four weeks' notice.
-This period of time will support you in tying up loose ends and reflecting on the wonderful work we will have hopefully done together.
+When you're ready to end counselling / psychotherapy, I require at least three weeks' notice.
+This period will support you in tying up loose ends and reflecting on the wonderful work we will hopefully do together.